tomcritchlow/tomcritchlow.github.io/_posts/2024-03-27-linkedin-learning.md

 ### 1.2 Social Media is the new Tobacco

 Meanwhile, social media is the new tobacco.
-Last year the surgeon general issues a stark warning for social media companies about the risks of social media and mental health.
+Last year the surgeon general issued a stark warning for social media companies about the risks of social media and mental health.

 <blockquote class="quoteback" darkmode="" data-title="Social%20media%20can%20put%20young%20people%20in%20danger%2C%20U.S.%20surgeon%20general%20warns" data-author="@NPR" cite="https://www.npr.org/2023/05/23/1177626373/u-s-surgeon-general-vivek-murthy-warns-about-the-dangers-of-social-media-to-kids">
 <p>Social media can present a real risk to the mental health of children and teenagers because of the ways their brains are affected by the amount of time they spend using it, the U.S. surgeon general warns in a new advisory released Tuesday. </p>   <p>"Teens who use social media for more than three hours a day face double the risk of depression and anxiety symptoms, which is particularly concerning given that the average amount of time that kids use social media is 3 1/2 hours a day," the Surgeon General Dr. Vivek Murthy told <em>Morning Edition</em> host Steve Inskeep.</p>